-Infusing diversity and inclusion into strategic planning ensures programs develop goals and objectives that support students and create and maintain a safe and diverse educational climate.
+Infusing diversity and inclusion into strategic planning ensures programs promote public service values through goals and objectives that support students and faculty to demonstrate respect, equity, and fairness in engaging with citizens and fellow public servants.
 Using a strategic lens allows programs to identify, develop, and advance mission-based efforts that are sensitive to unique national, regional, and/or local contexts.
 Programs are encouraged to bring together program stakeholders – students, faculty, alumni, employers – to integrate initiatives that promote a climate of inclusiveness and cultural competency.
 Programs should strive to ensure that students can apply their knowledge, understanding, and problem solving abilities in new or unfamiliar environments, and within broader or multidisciplinary contexts related to public service.

 The benefits of ensuring a diverse faculty and student body and/or attaining an inclusive climate, however, are not automatic.
 Programs must systematically, deliberately, and intentionally emphasize diversity and inclusion to ensure goals are met and sustained.
 Thus, it is important that programs create a culture of accountability through established measures and indicators to validate that diversity efforts consistently contribute to a program’s success.
 Tracking, collecting, and critically examining diversity efforts can contribute to a program’s success through discussion, reflection, and evidence-based decision-making.
 Engaging in strategic planning adds an incredible value to programs as it allows them to plan, act, assess, and improve where necessary.
 To learn more about COPRA’s expectations for diversity and inclusion, visit its “Diversity Across the Standards” webpage.